Matt Wallner Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.03 team ERA that ranks 12th among all league pitching staffs.
+- The Rangers have a 4.06 team ERA that ranks 13th across all league pitching staffs.

-- The Rangers allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Rangers pitchers combine to surrender 143 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Heaney (9-6) is going for his 10th victory when he takes the mound for the Rangers in his 25th start of the season.
-He's put together a 4.27 ERA in 118 2/3 innings pitched, with 122 strikeouts.

-- The lefty's most recent appearance was on Saturday against the Milwaukee Brewers, when he threw 3 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The right-hander's last time out was on Saturday against the Milwaukee Brewers, when he threw five innings, surrendering three earned runs while allowing seven hits.

-- The 32-year-old has an ERA of 4.27, with 9.3 strikeouts per nine innings, in 24 games this season.
-Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.